 Blog Content: Her writing is guided by her mission and passion, the power of heart-based leadership and the value of personal integrity.
 She writes relatively short but to the point blog posts that provoke new ideas.
 Among others, her specialties include team building design and employee engagement.

-Take a look at this post: Leadership Starts at the End of Your Comfort Zone
+Recommended Read: Leadership Starts at the End of Your Comfort Zone

 Author: Tanveer Naseer